Umuzi-org/ACN-syllabus/content/projects/understanding-loops/_index.md

 Ideally you will be able to build stuff at least as complicated as that.
 But we'e going to start with some simpler things.
 ## Get started with the project by addding the data to your repo

 First of all, please download this data in [this file](data.json) and add it to your repo.

-Generally you would do some clever things to import the data, but for now you can just paste it straight into your code as a global variable.

-Please note: Generally, global variables are considered bad.
-For this project it's ok because we just want you to focus on getting the fuctionality to work.
+Your code is going to have to read this data structure.

 If you look at the data you'll see that what we have is a list or array of elements.
 Each element represents a shopping basket.

 Each shopping basket has a few different pieces:
 1. email: this is the email address of the customer
-2. status: this can have a few differnet values:
+2. status: this can have a few different values:
    1. OPEN means that the person is still busy shopping
    2. PAID means that the person has paid for the basket in full, they are waiting for delivery
    3. DELIVERED means that the customer has paid for and received their stuff